 In most cases, you’ll want to keep your motorcycle under cover when it is outside.
-However, there will be situations when doing so is not be advisable.
+However, there will be situations when doing so is not advisable.

 It’s best not to cover a damp motorcycle, as this can cause moisture to build up.

 It’s also not a good idea to use the cover if the wind is really strong and you can’t secure it in a way that it doesn’t become a sail.
-This can lead to the wind blowing your motorcycle over, making it vulnerable to the elements and also increasing the risk of damaging the other parts of your bike.
+This can lead to the wind blowing your motorcycle over, making it vulnerable to the elements and increasing the risk of damaging the other parts of your bike.

 Riding your motorcycle in the rain